-- 2.1 In accordance with section 11A(4) of the Statutory Instruments Act 1946, as inserted by Sch.10 para 3 of the Government of Wales Act 2006, the Llywydd has been informed that the Order will come into force less than 21 days from the date of laying. - 2.2 The Order is required to come into force as soon as possible, so adjustments to planning procedures can mitigate the effects of COVID-19 restrictions on travel and the opening of premises, contributing to a functioning planning system.
-It will enable planning permissions to be submitted so that, if granted, the construction sector can implement them as soon as the restrictions are eased. - 2.3 Not bringing the Order into force straight away will cause an increasing backlog of planning applications waiting to be submitted, which would have impacts for the construction sector, and longer term economic and social consequences.
+- 2.1 In accordance with section 11A(4) of the Statutory Instruments Act 1946, as inserted by Sch.10 para 3 of the Government of Wales Act 2006, the Llywydd has been informed that the Order will come into force less than 21 days from the date of laying. - 2.2 The Order is required to come into force on 18 September 2020 to provide continuity, maintaining the provisions introduced by the first 2020 Order, which are due to expire on 18 September 2020. - 2.3 Not bringing the Order into force by this date will prevent the continuity of measures introduced by the first 2020 Order to assist with the continued operation of the pre-application consultation procedure, community council consultation on planning applications, and the submission of DNS applications.
+This would likely cause an increasing backlog of planning applications waiting to be submitted, which would have impacts for the construction sector, and longer term economic and social consequences.
 Not adhering to the 21-day convention is thought necessary and justifiable in this case.